Jaswanth-3174/FileCryp2/README.md

 # FileCryp
-FileCryp is a decentralized, encrypted file storage and sharing platform that gives users full control and ownership over their sensitive data and documents.
+FileCryp is a decentralized, encrypted file storage platform that gives users full control and ownership over their sensitive data and documents.

 ![image](https://github.com/Spsanjay10/FileCryp/assets/114681138/c8942c8d-aba8-4a32-97a0-ae407a7c719c)

 ## Overview
-FileCryp leverages blockchain technology and the InterPlanetary File System (IPFS) to enable secure, tamper-proof file storage and transfer.
+FileCryp leverages blockchain technology and the InterPlanetary File System (IPFS) to enable secure, tamper-proof file storage .
 Uploaded files are encrypted and distributed across the IPFS network.
 By integrating with MetaMask wallets, FileCryp manages permissions and verifies user identities via cryptographic signatures on chain.
 Key features:
 - Decentralized infrastructure based on IPFS
 - Asymmetric encryption (AES-128) of IPFS file hashes before blockchain logging